-As we progress further we plan to add in many different types of vehicles ranging from transport vehicles, transport helicopters and light armor to full blown tanks, attack helicopters and (possibly) fixed-wing aircraft.
+As we progress further we plan to add in various kinds of vehicles ranging from transport vehicles, transport helicopters and light armor to full blown tanks, attack helicopters and (possibly) fixed-wing aircraft.
 We encourage you to read this article about vehicles.

 As we progress further into development we plan to support a wider range of map sizes, ideally up to 4-6 and possibly even up to 8 kilometers squared.

 That said, bigger maps can be much more challenging to make work gameplay wise.
-In recognition of this we plan to use a good deal of care with how we implement bigger maps to ensure gameplay still works properly.
+In recognition of this, we plan to use a good deal of care with how we implement bigger maps to ensure gameplay still works efficiently.

 In the long term we plan to always have maps of all different sizes, allowing server admins to choose the kind of maps they wish to run.

-The alpha will feature the US Army, a generic Insurgent faction, the Russian Armed Forces and a rebel faction called Milita.
-Beyond that we have not decided what other factions will be included concretely, but ideally we would like to be able to feature 2-3 more factions in addition to the above.
+The alpha will feature the US Army, a generic Insurgent faction, the Russian Armed Forces, a rebel faction called Militia, and the British.
+Beyond that, new factions have yet to be determined, but ideally, we would like to be able to feature 2-3 more factions in addition to the above..

 The current modern day environment.
 This includes the near past and near future.

-The US and Insurgent soldier models are placeholders for now.
-At the end of the day we aim to have a plausible game characters and environments you can be immersed in.
+The Insurgent soldier models are placeholders for now.
+At the end of the day, we aim to have believable game characters and immersive environments.

 We have an article series that ran over the Kickstarter campaign called "Boot Camp" and its intention is to introduce the higher levels of Squad to the general public.
 Check out the articles here.

-We have a fairly flat structure and coordinate quite a bit when working through tasks and setting our release milestones.
-Development wise we follow an agile workflow with iterative development and releases.
+We have a fairly flat structure and coordinate quite a bit when working on tasks and setting our release milestones.
+Development-wise we follow an agile workflow with iterative development and releases.

 The studio behind Squad is the newly formed Offworld Industries.
-The studio currently is about 20 developers strong, with a split of part and full timers.
-Additionally it is almost entirely decentralized with developers coming from all around the world.
+The studio currently is about 40 developers strong, with a split of part and full timers.
+Additionally, it is almost entirely decentralized with developers coming from all around the world.